tabulate/tabulate/README.md

 Features (in no particular order):

-1. Tables can be filtered by any column or columns, and with a range of operators ('contains', 'is', 'empty', 'greater than', 'less than', and the negations of all of these).
+1. Tables can be filtered by any column or columns, and with a range of operators ('contains', 'is', 'empty', 'one of', 'greater than', 'less than', and the negations of all of these).
 Multiple filters are conjunctive (i.e. with a logical *and*).
 2. Access can be granted to *read*, *create*, *update*, *delete*, and *import* records in any or all tables.
 (This can be done by anyone with the *promote_users* capability.)